 Differences between startups vs. small businesses

 Startups and small businesses are both companies that may grow and earn a profit, but they differ in the way they go about it.
-Here are some of the key differences between a startup vs. a small business.
+Here are some of the key differences between startups and small businesses.

 One of the biggest differences between a startup and a small business is the company’s plans for growth.
 Generally, startup founders want to scale their businesses as quickly as possible.
 These companies need significant capital to reach the next level, and growth is critical for attracting investor dollars.
 Some startups even temporarily set aside profitability in favor of growth, which allows them to capture a bigger market share.
 Startups can do this because their investors aren’t repaid in the same way bank loans are.

 On the other hand, small businesses seek growth by creating reliable, long-term income streams.
-They often keep costs and expenses low because their funding is limited and loans must be repaid with capital.
-And in terms of employees, small business owners typically maintain a small-sized team indefinitely.
+They often maintain low costs and expenses because their funding is limited and loans must be repaid with capital.
+And in terms of full-time or part-time employees, small business owners typically maintain a small-sized team indefinitely.

 Startups and small businesses are both typically funded by the entrepreneur or partners in the beginning.
-The business owners might chip in money from their own savings, take out small-business bank loans, or accept financial gifts from friends and family.
+The business owners might chip in money from their own savings for startup costs, take out small-business loans from banks, leverage crowdfunding, or accept financial gifts from friends and family.

-Later on, the founder may decide to raise capital from the public via initial public offering (IPO), sell the startup, or merge it with another company to scale growth and capital.
+Later on, the founder may decide to raise capital from the public via initial public offering (IPO), sell the startup business, or merge it with another company to scale growth and capital.
 In contrast, giving up control of their business isn’t usually as palatable for small business owners.

-Most small business owners plan to continue running their businesses for the long haul.
+Most small business owners plan to continue running their own businesses for the long haul.
 They might pass the business on to a family member or sell the company when they’re ready to retire.
-Therefore, a small business’s long-term goal is often to stay in business and earn a profit.
+Therefore, a small business’s long-term goal is often to become a profitable business that stays in business.
 Unlike startups, IPOs are not typically one of the exit strategy options for small businesses.

-On the other hand, while startup founders may also run their companies for the long haul, they usually have a different business approach that entails market disruption, shared ownership with many investors for the purpose of fundraising, and an exit strategy that triggers a liquidity event (like an IPO) for the founder(s), employees, and investors.
-The startup is the earliest phase of this type of company’s growth; it’s the period in which it’s proving its business model, raising funds, and scaling rapidly.
+On the other hand, while startup founders may also run their companies for the long haul, they usually have a different business plan that entails market disruption, shared ownership with many investors for the purpose of fundraising, and an exit strategy that triggers a liquidity event (like an IPO) for the founder(s), employees, and investors.
+The startup is the earliest phase of this type of company’s growth; it’s the period in which it’s proving its business model with target markets, raising funds, and scaling rapidly.

 While there’s some degree of risk with any new venture, a startup generally comes with more compared to a small business.